Riyam-RJ/CodingTest/README.md

 - JDK
 - Maven

+## Merge policy
+- You need to create a new branch from main
+- Pull request is needed with at least one approval
+- All unit test must pass to merge the code into main.

 ## To Run the code
 Navigate to the project folder or in the ide do
 ```